Dairy industry in the United Kingdom: Cheese

 All was going well until Lymeswold production was moved to Aston by Wrenbury (Newhall, Cheshire), near Nantwich in Cheshire in April 1984, to make 4,000 tonnes per year.
 This would be equal to the annual British consumption of Stilton cheese, which was an optimistic sales figure, and four times the production of the former Cannington plant.
 There were technical difficulties in the product, and sales soon plummeted.
 Dairy Crest removed it in May 1992.

 The Cheshire site was bought by New Primebake, in 1993 for £0.75m, who were later bought by Bakkavör in 2006.
 From September 1993, the site now makes 6 million garlic baguettes every week, with 70 tonnes of butter; nearly all garlic baguettes in British supermarkets are produced at that Cheshire site.

+Fromage frais was introduced to the UK in 1988, when Anchor Foods teamed up with Gervais Danone, to sell Petit Danone in London and South East England.
+It was hoped to sell around £15m a year.

+In the early 1990s the EC limited milk for British cheese manufacturers, with the result that the UK imported five times the amount of Cheddar that it exported.

+In 1993 analogue pizza cheese was first discovered in the UK by Shropshire Trading Standards.
+This fraud is regulated by the Pizza, Pasta & Italian Food Association.
+Chris Elliott (food scientist) of Queen's University Belfast has led much research on food fraud in the UK.
+Pizza parlours are known vendors of substandard cheese.

 The cheese and milk division of Unigate merged with Dairy Crest in July 2000.

+In 2018, 80% of Cheddar cheese imported into the UK came from the Republic of Ireland, worth £700m to Ireland.
+The Irish Dairy Industries Association wanted a helpful Brexit negotiation, as Ireland made 78,000 tonnes of cheddar, almost all for the UK.
+WTO tariffs, for cheddar cheese in 2017, were £1,434 per tonne.

+In 2022 a third of UK milk was destined for making cheese; 70% of that cheese was Cheddar.
+Around 130,000 tonnes of cheese was exported.

 Most mozzarella in the UK is made in Germany, such as by DMK Deutsches Milchkontor, but the two Leprino Foods mozzarella plants in North Wales and County Down, in Northern Ireland, are Europe's largest producer of mozzarella.

+France makes four times as much cheese as the UK, and eat around three times as much.

+Bottling

+In 1922 Sir Robert Hutchison, 1st Baronet advocated the bottling of pasteurised milk, where possible, which largely began around 1924.

+The technical adviser of United Dairies, until June 1945, was Percy Brook Tustin (1877– August 4 1947), succeeded by bacteriologist Edward Capstick (1899 - April 26 1963), who had worked in the Dairy division of the Ministry of Food throughout the war.